UN begins home food drops for Gaza’s needy to stem virus

 As the virus continued to spread across the Middle East, Iran, the hardest-hit country in the region, reported 141 new deaths, pushing the death toll closer to 3,000 people.

-In Israel, the military said its chief of staff was being placed into protective quarantine.
+In Israel, defense officials said they had converted a missile-production plant into an assembly line for much-needed breathing machines.
 Saudi Arabia, meanwhile, said it would pay medical expenses for anyone infected with the virus.

 In Gaza, the U.N.
 Relief and Works Agency for Palestinian refugees has for decades provided staples like flour, rice, oil and canned foods to roughly half of the territory’s 2 million people.
 Under the old system, those eligible lined up at crowded distribution centers four times a year to pick up their aid parcels.
 Starting on Tuesday, the agency began making home deliveries.